LouiseSteward/learn/mother-and-baby-care-for-community-health-workers/text/quiz-03.md

 ---
-title: Test 3.
+title: Quiz 3.
 Exclusive breastfeeding
 style: test
 ---

-# Test 3: Exclusive breastfeeding
+# Quiz 3: Exclusive breastfeeding

 Please choose the **one**, most correct answer to each question or statement.